facebook/stetho/stetho-js-rhino/README.md

 A `console` object is available too.
 It supports only a `log()` method for now.

 ### Import a class

-First define a JsRuntimeReplFactoryBuilder object
+First define a JsRuntimeReplFactoryBuilder object:

 ```
 // context is your application context